cybercongress/cybercongress/README.md

 - cyber•Search

 If one wishes to add something to this list, they must create a proposal with some research [here](https://github.com/cybercongress/congress/issues?q=is%3Aopen+is%3Aissue+label%3A%22Type%3A+Proposal%22)

-## Library
-We have The [Library](https://github.com/cybercongress/Library).
-Please join us, in the pursuit of our goals.

 ## Liveness
 This agreement is alive and dynamic.
 If changes happen, they must be reflected accordingly.